zlishanka/transformer-playground/transformer/README.md

-# transformer-playground
-Playground for transformer
+# Original Transformer Implementation to Solve Sequence-to-Sequence Translation.

 [Original paper - "Attention is all you need"](https://arxiv.org/abs/1706.03762)